EQUINE COLIC: CAUSES, SYMPTOMS, TREATMENT AND PREVENTION

 Impaction colic – the large intestine folds upon itself and has several changes of direction (flexures) and diameter changes.
 These flexures and diameter shifts can be sights for impactions, where a firm mass of feed or foreign material blocks the intestine (including the cecum).
 Impactions can be induced by coarse feed stuff, dehydration or accumulation of foreign material like sand.

-Large Intestine.
-Impaction colics are commonly located in the cecum
+Figure 5.
+Large intestine.
+Impaction colics are commonly located in the cecum and large intestine.

 Gas colic – all colics are associated with some gas build up.
 Gas can accumulate in the stomach as well as the intestines.
 As gas builds up, the gut distends, causing abdominal pain.
 Excessive gas can be produced by bacteria in the gut after ingestion of large amounts of grain or moldy feeds.
 A nasogastric (stomach) tube inserted by a veterinarian is used to relieve the pressure of the gas and fluid accumulation in the stomach.